lab101/Framed/README.md

 When working use **spacebar** to put a image on a layer and freeze it.

 # Overlay
-Early support for overlays is added.
-To use it create folders in /assets/overlays/
+To use it drag a image in the app.
-Example:
-- /assets/overlays/space
-- /assets/overlays/people
-And drop your images in these folders.
-They will be available when the app starts.
+Go to the debug menu and active checkbox overlay active.

 # Spout
 Windows version has spout support.